 Every year the historical traditions come back to Como.
 The most important of all are that of Sant’Abbondio’s Fair and the “Palio of Baradello”.
 The fair is in honor of the patron of the city, while the “Palio” is named after the famous Castel Baradello.
-The fair takes place from August 26th to September 1st, (here you can find the full program) and the “Palio” begins on August 29th and ends on September 6th. (here you can find the full program)
+The fair takes place from August 26th to September 1st, (here you can find the full program) and the “Palio” begins on August 29th and ends on September 6th (in general, if there are no Covid restrictions). (here you can find the full program)

 The Sant’Abbondio’s fair

 The fair celebrates the patron saint of the City, Sant’Abbondio.
 Each year, within the complex of Sant’Abbondio and SS.Cosma and Damiano, there is a local products market and a restaurant where you can sample all the traditional “Larian” dishes, or you can visit art exhibitions or an livestock fair.
 Then begins the “Palio del Baradello”.

 It is said that in June 1159 the Emperor Frederick I of Swabia, also known as Barbarossa, following the victory over Milan, aided by troops from Lodi, Cremona, Pavia and Como, was visiting the city.
 In his honor they were organizing banquets and parties.
 To celebrate this episode, since 1981, it was organized for the first time the “Palio”.
 Take part at this prize the historical districts of the city, as Rebbio Borgo, Borgo Sant’Agostino, Borgo della Roggia Molinara, Contrada Cortesella, Borgo di Camerlata, Borgo San Martino Borgo Tavernola, as well as some neighboring municipalities as Brienno and Cernobbio.